 If you’re not having fun, quit doing it.

 My first job at the Lab was not in the photoreconnaissance section.
 Could I really be trusted with a job so important?
 My first job was as the Officer-in-Charge of the Support Section.
-Our Section might not process the rolls of film from U-2 or SR-71 Spy Planes, but it did everything else you can do with film.
-The B&W unit had a couple of enlargers that could magnify an image 150X.
+Our section might not process the rolls of film from U-2 or SR-71 Spy Planes, but it did everything else you can do with film.
+The Black and White Unit had a couple of enlargers that could magnify an image 150X.
 Yes, you could read a license plate from 70,000 ft.
 The color unit rivaled the best commercial labs in Hollywood.

 We processed public affairs photographs from all over the Strategic Air Command.
-Once a year we processed the update to the Single Integrated Operations Plan.
-The SIOP to those of us in the know were SAC’s crown jewels.
+Once a year, we processed the update to the Single Integrated Operations Plan.
+The SIOP, to those of us in the know, was SAC’s crown jewel.

-These color slides contained all of SACs nuclear targets.
-It included the bomber flight paths, and the ICBM Launch options.
-After a lifetime of living with some of our Nation’s most tightly held secrets, none weighed as heavy as those I learned as a 2nd Lieutenant.
+These color slides contained all SACs nuclear targets, including the bomber flight paths and the ICBM Launch options.
+Now decades later, after a lifetime of living with some of our nation’s most tightly-held secrets, none weighed as heavy as those I learned as a 2nd Lieutenant.

 So did his spouse.